thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_HTTP_Server.desc.md

 });
 ```

-Now, save the `helloServer.js` file and run it with Node.js.
+Now, save the `helloServer.js` file and run it with the `node` command.

 ```shell
 node ~/Desktop/helloServer.js